-By: Exchange Capital Management
+By: Exchange Capital Management November 16th, 2023

-November 18, 2022

-As we near the end of the year, it's easy to lose track of time and let important steps in your financial plan lapse.
-It is important to step back and carefully review your year-end finances.
+As we near the end of the year, it's easy to get caught up in the holidays and let important steps in your financial plan lapse.
+However, taking a moment to reflect on your year-end finances is a vital task.
 Are you doing everything you can to prepare for next year, maximize your savings, and prepare for the impending gauntlet of tax season?